captainbrosset/patrickbrosset.com/content/articles/2022-05-05-better-stacktraces-for-faster-debugging.md

 In this trace, not only do we have the same information we have in normal error stack traces (i.e. the fact that `highlightItem` failed because the provided element was undefined), but we also see preceding calls and their return values.

-We can clearly see that `getAllItems` returns a list that contains one undefined item, but we can track this undefined item all the way down to `getMiscEl`, and that's our root cause!
+We can clearly see that `getAllItems` returns a list that contains one undefined item, but we can also track this undefined item all the way down to `getMiscEl`, and that's our root cause!

-No need to hunt for places to put breakpoints and console.logs, we get to the bottom of it .
+No more need to hunt for places to put breakpoints and console.logs in, we can zero in on our root cause much quicker.

 This is nothing more than a trace.
 Tracing debugging is already a thing, but unfortunately not often used in our JavaScript ecosystem.
-I vaguely remember Firefox having a tracing debugging back in the days, but it got removed.
+I vaguely remember Firefox having a tracing debugging feature back in the days, but it got removed at some point.

-The Performance profiler in Chromium browsers comes close, it record the entire execution of the program and provides a nice visualization of it, but it's not possible to get the arguments or return values.
+The Performance profiler in Chromium browsers comes close, it records the entire execution of a program and provides a nice visualization of it, but it's not possible to get the arguments or return values.

 ![Screenshot of part of a performance profile in Edge's Performance tool, showing a visual trace of the program execution](/assets/performance-profile.png)

-I don't think we should (re-)introduce tracing debuggers, but I do think we should mix traces and error stacks together when errors are logged to the console by the JavaScript engine.
-We should only do this when DevTools was already opened and perhaps behind an option to avoid slowing down execution.
-We should also perhaps only capture traces in a circular buffer fashion, where older data gets erased by newer one.
+I'm not saying we should introduce (or rather re-introduce) tracing debuggers, but I do think we should mix traces and error stacks together when errors are logged to the console by the JavaScript engine.
+Because tracing has performance impacts on the engine, we should only do this if DevTools was already opened before.
+Perhaps we should even only do it when an option is turned on.
+And I don't think we should trace everything (like the Performance tool does) but instead only capture the most recent traces since those are likely to contain our root cause anyway.

-The Console is one of the most used tools for JavaScript frontend developers, I don't think teaching every one about breakpoints is the way to go, we've tried it already.
-Let's give every one better error messages and context that help go right to the root cause of a problem.
+The Console is one of the most used tools by JavaScript frontend developers.
+Teaching everyone about breakpoints isn't necessarily the way to go, we've tried it and not only does it not seem to work but it's not the best debugging experience either.
+I believe there are other ways in which we can improve the JavaScript debugging experience that doesn't rely on making people feel dumb for not using a real debugger.

-And, sure, what I'm proposing here would not always help, but hey, if it helps in even 50% of cases, I think it's a huge win.
+Sure, what I'm proposing here might not always be THE way, and it may not always be helpful.
+But hey, if it helps in even 50% of cases, I think it's a huge win for everyone.